Foundation

 The two metre and 70cm bands provide local home station and mobile two way contacts.
 Interstate contacts can be made by tropospheric ducting mainly during the summer and autumn period.

 There are also repeater stations located strategically across the country which significantly increase the range of operation on VHF and UHF.
 An Internet Radio Linking Project (IRLP) installation connects amateur stations around the world by using voice over IP.
-IRLP ‘nodes’ are accessed using frequencies in the two metre and 70cm bands.
+IRLP 'nodes' are accessed using frequencies in the 2 metre and 70cm bands.

 HF Frequencies